ou-elot/cse15l-lab-reports/LabReport3.md

    technical/biomed/1468-6708-3-4.txt:        Methods based on special missing data models technical/biomed/1468-6708-3-4.txt:        Other, more sophisticated methods based on statistical
    ```
+   *Note: The above output shown is only a part of the whole output due to length.
-   This command would be useful if we want to look at the experimental methods of different research papers.
+   The command ran above shows all the files and text at the line where This command would be useful if we want to look at the experimental methods of different research papers.
 Some research papers use "Materials and methods" where the m is lowercase, and other papers use "Methods" where the m is uppercase.
 Using grep without the -i option for "methods" would miss the lines where the research paper used "Methods".

-   Example 2: Using the command `grep -i "CEll" technical/biomed/1471-213X-1*.txt` produces the following output:
+   Example 2:
    ```
+   $ grep -i "CEll" technical/biomed/1471-213X-1*.txt
    technical/biomed/1471-213X-1-12.txt:          The cell cycle stages of ear fibroblasts after technical/biomed/1471-213X-1-12.txt:          analyzed using flow cytometry.
 Analysis of the cell cycle technical/biomed/1471-213X-1-12.txt:          stages in confluent cells revealed that 91.2 ± 0.2% of technical/biomed/1471-213X-1-12.txt:          the cells were at the G0/G1 phase, 2.5 ± 0.1% were at the technical/biomed/1471-213X-1-12.txt:          population of cells collected after nocodazole treatment, technical/biomed/1471-213X-1-12.txt:          Behaviour before Activation of Donor Cell technical/biomed/1471-213X-1-12.txt:          When confluent cells were transferred into M I technical/biomed/1471-213X-1-12.txt:          reconstituted with nocodazole-treated cells and M I technical/biomed/1471-213X-1-12.txt:          transferring confluent cells and this percentage was technical/biomed/1471-213X-1-12.txt:          embryos reconstituted with nocodazole-treated cells.
 When technical/biomed/1471-213X-1-12.txt:          nocodazole-treated cells were transferred into M I technical/biomed/1471-213X-1-12.txt:          embryos.
 Regardless of the cell cycle of the donor cells, technical/biomed/1471-213X-1-12.txt:          Behaviour after Activation of Donor Cell
    ```
+   *Note: The above output shown is only a part of the whole output due to length.
    This command would be useful if we want to read about cells.
 Using the grep command with no option would not include the subheadings that capitalize the C in cells.
 Furthermore, if someone is typing too fast and accidentally type the E with the shift key activated, they would still get their wanted output even if they realized they made a typo error in the command.
 <br/><br/>
    The -i command option was researched on [Wikibooks](https://en.wikibooks.org/wiki/Grep): https://en.wikibooks.org/wiki/Grep
    <br/><br/>
-4. Option 4: -c
+5. Option 4: -c
    Using -c doesn't output any matching lines but instead outputs a number that tells us how many lines have the term we searched for with the grep command.
    Example 1: Using the command `grep -c "terrorism" technical/911report/*.txt` would produce the following output:
    ```